Alvor1991/PP5-Sports-Sole/README.md

   This golden yellow is used prominently for call-to-action buttons and the "Free Delivery" banner.
 It’s a warm, inviting color that draws attention without overwhelming the viewer.
 This shade aligns with the sports-themed imagery, adding energy and creating a visually appealing highlight that guides users’ eyes to key interactive areas.

 - **Dark Gray Backgrounds**:
-  The dark gray in the hero section and product images matches well with the golden accents, creating a sophisticated, modern look.
+  The dark gray used in product cardss matches well with the golden accents, creating a sophisticated, modern look.
 This color sets a neutral backdrop that lets the product images and calls-to-action stand out, maintaining focus on the content.

 - **White (#FFFFFF)**:
   White is used for the main background and testimonials section, providing a clean, spacious feel.
 It helps balance the darker and more vibrant colors, making the page feel open and inviting.
 White also enhances readability and highlights the structured layout.